Tim Tate - Mixed Media Queer Sculptor

-Tim Tate is Co-Founder of the Washington Glass School and Studio.
-Tim’s work is in the permanent collections of a number of museums, including the Smithsonian's American Art Museum and the Mint Museum.
-He is the subject of several articles in American Style, American Craft, and Sculpture magazines, as well as the Washington Post and Times newspaper reviews.
-He was also the 2010 recipient of the $35,000 Virginia Groot Foundation award for sculpture.
+Tim Tate is co-founder of the Washington Glass Studio in Washington, DC.
+Tim’s work is in the permanent collections of a number of museums, including the Smithsonian's American Art Museum.
+He was also the 2010 recipient of the Virginia Groot Foundation award for sculpture and is a 2018 James Renwick Alliance Distinguished Artist…among many other awards.

 In my endless mirrors, I try to entice the viewer to look deeply into and completely experience my windows into alternative dimensions.
 My works create an optical and bodily illusion of infinity through apparently limitless space.
 There is an intimacy implied by viewing deeply into a circular opening, as if peering through a portal to witness another endlessly repeating reality.
 These pieces create a visual space that doesn't actually exist in reality, but claims volume none the less.
 We literally look into a dimension that doesn't share space in this world.